iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

    <admon>

-   If your model file or the `.dvc` file for your model exists in a Git repo, select the project that connects to it.
-If your model file resides in remote storage (S3, GCS, etc.), select the project to whose Git repo you want to add the model.
+   If your model file or the `.dvc` file for your model already exists in a Git repo, select that repo.
+If your model file resides in remote storage (S3, GCS, etc.), select the Git repo where you want to add the model.

    </admon>